flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 This is a **maximization problem under a capacity constraint**.

 The name comes from the physical interpretation of selecting the most valuable collection of items that can fit into a capacity-limited knapsack.
-Knapsack-type models and closely related subset-selection problems appear in resource allocation, combinatorial optimization, computational complexity, applied mathematics, and historically also in cryptographic constructions.
+Knapsack-type models and closely related subset-selection problems appear in resource allocation, combinatorial optimization, computational complexity, and applied mathematics [2,3].
+They also appeared historically in public-key cryptographic constructions, notably the Merkle-Hellman trapdoor-knapsack scheme [4].

 A standard 0-1 formulation is